 Concerns About Teen Access To Prescription Drugs Is Still A Major Issue in 2018

-The US has endured something of a drugs crisis in recent years.
+The US has endured something of a drug crisis in recent years.
 An influx of synthetic drugs and other illicit substances has put lives at risk.
 Ongoing issues with substance abuse treatment and affordable healthcare hinder recoveries.
 Furthermore, access to prescription drugs is at dangerous levels.
 There are some disturbing statistics relating to teenagers and prescribed medication.
-Officials estimate that as many as 54 million people aged 12 and over have partaken in non-medical use of these drugs.
+Officials estimate that as many as 54 million people aged 12 and over have partaken in the non-medical use of these drugs.

 Two Major Culprits Here: Opioids and Adderall

 Opiate dependency is a major talking point with current drug policy, treatment options, and initiatives.
 This is where much of the funding and attention lies due to some scary statistics.
-The US makes up 5 percent of the world’s population and consumes around 80% of the world’s opioid prescription, but makes up just 5% of the world population.
+The US makes up 5 percent of the world’s population and consumes around 80% of the world’s opioid prescriptions, but it makes up just 5% of the world population.
 Furthermore, an average of 46 people died from prescription opioid overdose each day in 2016.
 The problem here is that this focus could take attention away from other prescription drugs.

 Some may think that this is purely an American issue, but this isn’t the case.
 There are some people outside of the US that look at healthcare provisions and blame policy for a rise in opioid addiction.
 Yet, there is also a big problem in many other nations.

 The UK is also in the middle of its own opioid crisis right now.
-Codeine, diazepam, benzos, tramadol each contribute to a rise in opioid abuse in the UK.
-There are also concerns about the abuse of tranquilizers, such as zopiclone used for insomnia.
+Codeine, diazepam, benzos, and tramadol each contribute to a rise in opioid abuse in the UK.
+There are also concerns about the abuse of tranquilizers, such as zopiclone, used for insomnia.
 Rehab providers saw a rise in admissions for prescribed drugs like these of 22% in 2017.